New Course: "Fires in 'Occupied' Vacant and Abandoned Buildings"

 Photos by NIST

 Collapse: The first due company officer and nozzleman will have to check floor stability when crossing over to make the interior basement door with fire below.
 The construction of the building may give firemen a good idea of the type of floor, but they will be unaware of any renovations that were done.
 This check for floor stability is usually an educated guess by the company officer unless the obvious signs are there (prior fires, sagging floor, spongy deck, plywood burn through).
-If the attack team is met with unbearable heat, and carpet melting to their turnout gear, these are warning signs of impending flashover and a weakening floor.
+If the attack team is met with unbearable heat and carpet melting to their turnout gear, these can be warning signs of impending flashover and a weakening floor.

 A floor support system in an unprotected I-beam lightweight or hybrid truss system can fail in as little as 5-7 minutes when exposed to fire.
 There's really no way to be 100% sure if it's safe to operate on the floor above the fire.
 TICs and sounding the floor is not reliable, but if the floor feels spongy or there's fire coming out of the baseboards, floor vents, registers/returns sagging carpet, these are not good signs!